TheBlueDotGame/The-Accountant/README.md

     - ReceiverSignature: The cryptographic signature of the receiver.
     - Hash: Message hash acting as the control sum of the transaction.
     - Spice: The amount of tokens in the transactions.
 Spice is transferred always from the Issuer to the Receiver.
 - The transaction footprint on the transmitted data size depends on the relation between the size of the ‘Data’ field in the transaction.
 That is highly recommended to transmit as much data in a single request as possible.
 - The transaction has an upper limit on the size of transmitted data, that is set according to the requirements.
 - The transaction is validated on any mutation by the central node:
     - If it is a new transaction, the issuer's signature and hash are checked.
     - If it is signed by the receiver, the issuer signature, receiver signature and hash are checked.
 - The client node validates the transaction before it transmits to the application:
     - The issuer address is checked to ensure messages from the given address can be used.
     - The issuer signature and hash are validated.
     - The message is encoded using a private key if necessary.

-- Transfer of the spice occurs only when both issuer and receiver signed the transaction.
+- Transaction have three possible types.
+    - Only the 'spice' transfer, when no 'Data' field is populated and 'spice' has a value.
+This requires to be only signed by the issuer to be validated and added to DAG.
+    - Only contract agreement, when no 'spice' is transferred but 'Data' field is populated.
+This requires to be signed by the issuer and receiver in order to be added to DAG.
+    - Both, the 'spice' transfer and the contract agreement, when the 'spice' has a value and the 'Data' field is populated, This requires to be signed by the issuer and receiver in order to be added to DAG.

 3. The DAG.

 - DAG stands for Directed Acyclic Graph.
 - DAG contains leafs, vertices and edges.
-- Leafs are like vertices but are not confirmed yet so they have no children connected by the edges.
+- Leafs are like vertices but are not confirmed yet, so they have no children connected by the edges.
 - Vertices are connected by the edges and have children which proofs them being valid.
 - Edges are connecting vertices and leafs.
 Edges are single direction connection, from the parent vertex to the child vertex or a leaf.
+- Vertex contains the transaction and seals it by the signature of the node that validated the transaction and digest of all the data vertex contains, Vertex is identified in the graph by its digest.
+- Connection between vertices in the graph is achieved by the reference to the vertex digest - hash.
-- Vertex contains the transaction and seals it by the signature of the node that validated the transaction.
-If two edges are connecting two leafs with two parent vertices, those parent vertices are assumed to be valid and to contain valid transaction.
+- If two edges are connecting two leafs with two parent vertices, those parent vertices are assumed to be valid and to contain valid transaction.
 Valid transaction is checked for sufficient spice and is not having a double spending transaction.
 - DAG seals the transactions immutability and allows for the accounting of the spice transfer.
 - DAG is truncated and all the edges and vertices are stored in permanent storage.
 - When truncated all the transactions are accounted and the next vertex is created and signed by the node with all the leafs being referred in the edge between new leaf vertex and leafs from the truncated DAG.
 - The leaf validation may happen in any node, not only the one that created the leaf.
 - Creating a leaf means to create a new leaf with the transaction embedded in to the leaf and then the leaf is gossiped to other nodes in the node network.